 The private cloud is a perfect solution for organisations with an operational data centre if they are within a highly regulated industry or government agency or have a very strong security requirement.

-The main differences between the public and the private cloud is that;
+The main differences between the public and the private cloud are that;

 - The public cloud is widely available to everyone (multiple unrelated tenants).